webdiscus/html-bundler-webpack-plugin/README.md

 > the inlined JS code will contain additional HMR code.
 > Don't worry it is ok, so works Webpack `live reload`.
 >
-> To enable source map in inline JS set the Webpack option `devtool`.
+> To enable the source map in inline JS set the Webpack option `devtool`.

 ---